 The results are plotted in Figure~\ref{fig:schrodinger}a and~\ref{fig:schrodinger}b for AceFF-1.0 and AceFF-2, respectively, showing the force and energy errors.
 We have plotted guide lines at 0.05eV/Å and 0.05eV, which indicate the approximate validation L1 force and energy loss that the models converge to.
 We see that, as expected, AceFF-1.0 performs very badly on charged molecules.
 AceFF-2 performs much better with the majority of force errors below 0.05eV/A. The energy errors are not below 0.05 eV; however, these molecules are mostly larger (range of 27 to 74 atoms) than any it was trained on.

 The force errors for all models are plotted in figure~\ref{fig:schrodinger}c.
-AIMNet2 has consistent performance between charged and neutral molecules, but is systematically above 0.05ev/Å. OrbMol performs exceptionally well with force errors all below 0.03eV/Å. We note that OrbMol was trained on the OMol25 dataset, which does contain molecules of this size (and may well contain these molecules in the training split).
+AIMNet2 has consistent performance between charged and neutral molecules, but is systematically above 0.05ev/Å. UMA-S-1.2 performs exceptionally well with force errors all below 0.02eV/Å, closely followed by OrbMol which has all errors below 0.03eV/Å. We note that both OrbMol and UMA-s-1p2 were trained on the OMol25 dataset, which does contain molecules of this size (and may well contain these molecules or very similar ones in the training split).
 It is interesting to see that the most extreme outliers for AIMNet2 are neutral molecules.